Microsoft/azure-docs.pt-pt/articles/service-bus-messaging/service-bus-resource-manager-namespace-topic.md

 ```

 ### <a name="servicebustopicname"></a>serviceBusTopicName

-O nome do tópico criado no namespace do barramento de serviço.
+O nome do tema criado no espaço de nome do Bus de Serviço.

 ```json
 "serviceBusTopicName": {